Are you looking for a delicious and easy-to-make African dish? Look no further, because today we are cooking Senegalese Yassa chicken!

 Poulet Yassa or Senegalese Yassa chicken is a traditional dish from Senegal that is made with marinated chicken and caramelized onions.
 This dish is often served with rice or couscous and a side of vegetables.

-If you are passionate about African cuisine, you need to try Senegalese Yassa chicken.
-In addition, it is a great way to introduce your family and friends to some of the flavors of Africa.
+If you are passionate about African cuisine, you absolutely need to try Senegalese Yassa chicken.
 So, what are you waiting for?
 Start cooking!

 Yassa Chicken originates from Senegal, a country located in West Africa.
 This dish is very popular across Africa and is often served on special occasions, such as weddings or family gatherings.